sinnie/learn_web_dev/node/cors.md

 ## For Your Consideration:
 1. What is the same origin policy?
 Why is it enforced?
-2. what is jsonp
+2. What is JSONP?
 3. What is CORS?
 How is it useful?
-4. why is cors better than jsonp
-5. Why is CORS preferred over JSONP?
+4. Why is CORS preferred over JSONP?
 What advantages does it give us over JSONP?

 ## Resources